top of page

 Genetically Blue

 I get asked quite a bit about Yankees color.
 She is actually genetically blue- not black.
 Her skin is blue.
-It is more rare for a Doodle to be born black and stay a true black color.
+It is more rare for a Doodle to be born black and stay a true black color more often than not they fade.
+This is caused by the Dilute Gene.
 This is different than the progressive greying gene.
 This happens more gradually.
 With progressive greying the changes can start at 6 weeks- where as blues do not start clearing to silver until their are a few years old.

 Yankee started out jet black as a puppy.
 She didn't start clearing to silver until she was 18 months old.
 Now she is almost completely silver.